Water Features On My Patio

 Ivy’s Newest Strange Habit:

-That’s when I type with my right hand and wiggle my left hand’s fingers at her.
 My fingers are no longer in contact with her body and petting her, but she seems content as long as I’m wiggling my fingers.

 My Herb Pot:

-My container of herbs started to grow quickly once I got them planted in the pot.
+My container of herbs began to grow quickly once I planted them in the pot.
+They’re located in a somewhat shady spot, but get some morning sun.

 That’s it for my outdoor plants and water features today.